 Add To Favorites

 Asimevo patterns are created by alternating rectangles of woven fabric cut from long strips.
 This project uses two different patterns.
-Your replica of Asimevo cloth will alternate patterns and their orientations (directions) as well.
+The replica of Asimevo cloth will alternate patterns and their orientations (directions) as well.

-In the first block on the top row, create an interesting pattern with bright Gel colors, using primarily horizontal lines.
+In the first block on the top row, have students create an interesting pattern with bright Gel colors, using primarily horizontal lines.
 Skip a block, then copy the very same pattern and colors in the third block on the top row.
 Copy this pattern into the center block, and the bottom left and bottom right blocks.

-Mount your Asimevo pattern on a contrasting color of paper with a Crayola Glue Stick.
+When complete, have students mount the Asimevo pattern on a contrasting color of paper with a Crayola Glue Stick.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step